AaryanVerma17/UdyamSaarthi-AI/README.md

 UdyamSaarthi-AI is designed to run on a local environment and is not tied to a single development laptop.

-For the SIH demonstration, the repository can be cloned and configured on the designated admin laptop.
+For the SIH demonstration, the repository can be cloned and configured on the designated SIH admin laptop.

-The application can be run in either of the following ways:
+The application can be demonstrated using either of the following approaches.

 ## Option 1 - Localhost on the Admin Laptop